4 Tips for Keeping Your Data Secure

 Automated IPaaS solutions can manage your company’s authentication process.
 These applications can also maintain your compliance with various data privacy regulations, including the California Consumer Privacy Act.

 Although your business may collect data to complete sales transactions, you may not need to store it.
-Things like checking account and credit card numbers aren’t necessary to retain once the sale ends.
+Things like checking accounts and credit card numbers aren’t necessary to retain once the sale ends.
 Although some apps allow customers to store card data for future transactions, this added convenience increases your risk.

 The less sensitive information cybercriminals have the potential to access, the better.
 Plus, collecting and keeping only what you need reduces the possibility of employees accessing and transferring personal information.
 While system administrators may have permissions for most data folders on the network, non-IT employees will not.
 Give staff members access to the data they need to do their jobs and nothing else.